 - You may use acetaminophen (Tylenol) for mild pain.
 Drugs such as aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve, Naprosyn) may make your symptoms worse.
 Talk to your provider before taking these medicines.
 You may also need a prescription for stronger pain medicines.

-There are many types of drugs your doctor may use to prevent or treat attacks of your ulcerative colitis.
+There are many types of drugs your provider may use to prevent or treat attacks of your ulcerative colitis.

 Your ongoing care will be based on your needs.
 Your provider will tell you when to return for an exam of the inside of your rectum and colon through a flexible tube (sigmoidoscopy or colonoscopy).